What is Embodiment? Embrace Slow Living to Reconnect with Yourself

 What is Embodiment?

-In contemporary psychotherapy, embodiment implies prioritizing our physical awareness – learning to notice our body, our emotions, and our needs in real time, as the primary path for emotional healing, growth, and transformation.
+In contemporary psychotherapy, embodiment involves cultivating awareness of the body, emotions, and needs in real time as a pathway to emotional healing, growth, and a holistic lifestyle.

 French philosopher Maurice Merleau-Ponty laid the groundwork for this idea.
 He saw the body as more than a machine, understanding it as the central way we experience the world, where perception, thought, and feeling are all intertwined.